500Foods/Catheedral/README.md

 - Meteocon Animated Weather Icons
 - Material Design Icons

 While this project is currently under active development, feel free to give it a try and post any issues you encounter.
-Or start a dicussion if you would like to help steer the direction of the project in a particular direction.
+Or start a dicussion if you would like to help steer the project in a particular direction.
 Early days yet, so a good time to have your voice heard.
 As the project unfolds, additional resources will be made available, including platform binaries, more documentation, demos, and so on.

 If you like what you see, and you are interested in contributing financially, plesae consider donating via [Buy Me a :pizza:](https://www.buymeacoffee.com/andrewsimard500).